ankakulka/tech-scribe/content/posts/css-animation-tutorial.md

 ## Animating with `stroke-dashoffset` property

 When my animation starts, it looks as if a line was running on the circumference of the circle.
-To achieve this effect, I used
+To achieve this effect, I used 'stroke-dashoffset' property.
-'stroke-dashoffset' property.
-A dashed stroke can appear like this:

 However, it can also appear as a continuous line if the dashes are set to the length wider than the element.